cosinekitty/sloth/hardware/theory/README.md

 \tag{16}
 $$

-Fortunately, we can assume the op-amp `U2` responds instanteously to its input, since there is no capacitor to be charged or discharged, so equation (12) remains unchanged.
-We re-evaluate it only because the estimate of $y_{n+1}$ changes as we iterate toward convergence:
+Unlike the other voltage variables, we can assume the op-amp `U2` responds instanteously to its input, since there is no capacitor to be charged or discharged.
+Therefore equation (12) remains valid.
+We re-evaluate (12) on each iteration because the estimate of $y_{n+1}$ changes each time.

 $$
 z_{n+1} = - R_4